Andrettin/Wyrmsun/readme.txt

 * Grand Strategy
 - Dwarves now generate names for hills in provinces of their culture.
 - Germanics now generate names for hills and mountains in provinces of their culture.
-- Teutons now generate names for mountains in provinces of their culture.
+- Teutons now generate names for hills and mountains in provinces of their culture.
 - Settlements now have a 10% chance to be named after named terrain features on their tile.
 - Provinces now have a 10% chance to be named after their settlement.
 - Dwarven personal name generation improvements.